 - Go to a language school: There are plenty of language schools in Tbilisi, offering different kinds of courses at a variety of rates and intensities.
-Personally, I’ve heard lots of good things about the American Language Center, which might not be the cheapest option, but at $10 an hour for personal classes (and much less for group ones), I’d say it’s pretty reasonable.
-There are plenty of other options as well, such as the International Center for Georgian Language and even Tbilisi State University’s own Language Centre.
+Personally, I’ve heard lots of good things about the American Language Center.
+It might not be the cheapest option, but at $10 an hour for personal classes (and much less for group ones), I’d say it’s pretty reasonable.

 A Place To Live – Areas, Estate Agents, Buy or Rent

 Which area of Tbilisi is the best for expats?

 This is one of the questions that seems to trigger a huge divide in opinion every time it’s asked (which is about every day), so I’ll say again that anything you read here is strictly my personal opinion, and others may or may not agree with it.
 With that out of the way, here’s my non-comprehensive, subjective, and biased understanding of the main areas expats tend to live:

-- Saburtalo is where most foreigners tend to base themselves.
+- Saburtalo is where many foreigners tend to base themselves.
 It’s a huge “sleeper district” that is a melting pot of soviet-style blockhouses (Khrushchyovkas) and newly built high-rises.
-While Saburtalo offers good value for money, as it’s on the cheaper end of the spectrum and has good transport links (there’s a metro line that runs along the center of Saburtalo), people who live there tend to report fewer options in terms of entertainment, going out, etc. You’ll also struggle if you prefer driving or taking the taxi to using the metro, as this means lengthy drives to the center of Tbilisi, especially during rush hours.
+While Saburtalo offers good value for money, as it’s on the cheaper end of the spectrum and has good transport links (there’s a metro line that runs along the center of Saburtalo), people who live there tend to report fewer options in terms of entertainment, going out, etc. You’ll also struggle if you prefer driving or taking the taxi to using the metro, as living here means lengthy drives to the center of Tbilisi, especially during rush hours.